SENSUIKAN!

 17 January 1942:

 Hashirajima.
 LtCdr Nakamura pays a call on the battleship YAMATO.
-He briefs the CINC, Combined Fleet, Admiral (Fleet Admiral, posthumously) Yamamoto Isoroku (former CO of AKAGI), and his staff on the I-68's depth-chargings during the Hawaii operation.
+He briefs the CINC, Combined Fleet, Admiral (Fleet Admiral, posthumously) Yamamoto Isoroku (former CO of AKAGI), and his staff on I-68's depth-chargings during the Hawaii operation.

 31 January 1942: